-(Introduction to the Standards, page 7: Students who are college and career ready must be able to build strong content knowledge, value evidence, and use technology and digital media strategically and capably) Use some of the following activities to help students integrate their reading experiences with other curriculum areas.
-These can also be used for extension activities, for advanced readers, and for building a home-school connection.
+(Introduction to the Standards, page 7: Students who are college and career ready must be able to build strong content knowledge, value evidence, and use technology and digital media strategically and capably)

+Use some of the following activities to help students integrate their reading experiences with other curriculum areas.
+These may also be used for extension activities, for advanced readers, and for building a home-school connection.

-Geography/Social Studies
+Social Studies/Geography

-(Reading Standards, Integration of Knowledge & Ideas, Strand 7) (Writings Standards, Text Types & Purposes, Strand 2 and Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strands 7-9) (Speaking & Listening Standards, Comprehension & Collaboration, Strands 1 and 2)
+(Reading Standards, Integration of Knowledge & Ideas, Strand 7) (Writings Standards, Text Types & Purposes, Strand 2 and Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strands 7-9)